Damages You Can Recover in a Medical Malpractice Case in PA

 This is because each case is unique, and the amount of damages recoverable can vary significantly on a case-by-case basis.
-To be sure, things that can affect the value of a settlement include:
+To be sure, things that can affect the value of the average malpractice settlement are:

 - Actual value of economic damages.
 Typically, the more serious the harm suffered by